-This study explored the impact of p16 status on the profile of angiogenesis factors in HNC, both in terms of circulating levels of these factors and their expression in the tumour tissue.
-We show an interesting effect of p16 status on angiogenesis factors in HNC.
-First the pro-angiogenesis factors VEGF and angiopoietin-1 are elevated in the serum of patients with p16-negative tumours compared to healthy individuals, whilst this increase was not observed in patients with p16-positive HNC.
-Second we show via immunohistochemistry that VEGF production in p16-positive tumours is mainly derived from stromal cells while in p16-negative tumours VEGF is produced both by tumour cells and stromal cells.
+This study explored the impact of the p16 status on the profile of angiogenesis factors in HNC, both in terms of circulating levels of these factors and their expression in the tumour tissue.
+We show an interesting effect of the p16 status on angiogenesis factors in HNC.
+First, the pro-angiogenesis factors VEGF and angiopoietin-1 are elevated in the serum of patients with p16-negative tumours compared with healthy individuals, whereas this increase was not observed in patients with p16-positive HNC.
+Second, we show via immunohistochemistry that VEGF production in p16-positive tumours is mainly derived from stromal cells while in p16-negative tumours VEGF is produced both by tumour cells and stromal cells.